lakes-legendaries/litmon/docsrc/config.rst

 *************

-If any of the fields this function tries to unpack are NOT dictionaries, then the field is used as-is, e.g. if your yaml configuration file contains
+If any of the fields this function tries to unpack are NOT dictionaries, then the field is used as-is.
+E.g. if your yaml configuration file contains

 .. code-block:: python